-Digital cinema is not only a way to suppress reel handling in the booth, but it is also a source of additional revenues with the flexible scheduling that allows for last-minute changes, the local advertisements and the various alternative contents from David Bowie concerts to Sumo, Formula 1 and the Olympics…
+Digital cinema is also a source of additional revenues with the flexible scheduling that allows for last-minute changes, the local advertisements, and the various alternative contents from David Bowie concerts to Sumo, Formula 1, and the Olympics…

 K stands for 1000.
 2K is the typical size of the best DC actual resolution in production = 1920 or 2048 pixels width x 1080 pixels height.

 Possibly a future generation of DC top end projectors with a resolution of 4096 pixels width x 2160 pixels height.

 Several data bits transmitted per second.
 The higher the bitrate, the better the quality (and the storage and transmission costs!).